NEWS: The Coronavirus Crisis is Making Relationship Problems Worse!

-I hope this brief guide to couples therapy answered some of the questions you may have about the process.
+I hope this brief guide to relationship counselling answered some of the questions you may have about the process.
 Please remember this is a guide only – the journey and final destination are yours!
 I’m always happy to discuss any questions, issues and concerns you may have about your therapy with me.

 (The guide is an edited version of the couples therapy overview from Couples Zone.)

 These stages typically take an average of 25 sessions depending on the level of couple distress, commitment to the relationship and to therapy itself.